Hawaiideveloper/Infastructure-as-Code-Sample_Env/README.md

 # What is this repository doing:
 This repository is a collection of tools that will build an entire platform with a Jenkins central processing / build / deployment system and its associated supporting micro-services for:

+- WebSites:
+      - Clexys.com
+      - (etc... etc..)
+          - Leveraging systems like:
+              - MongoDB
+              - AWS
+              - Apache
+              - Linux
+              - NodeJs
               - Docker
               - Kubernetes
                   - DNS
                   - WINS
+                  - Proxies
-- LDAP / Active Directory
+- LDAP
 - DHCP
-- Jenkins

 Jenkins is then placed into a dedicated network and returns docker build images into that network service & and finally operates on a system of dedicated worker machines to do: builds, tests, and deployments.
 After a successful deployment is met, a kubernetes interface is introduced to assist with load balancing and manage at the production level architecture.

 # Why this repo exists:
 For those of us that have a bad memories and juggle many projects, we sometimes miss the basics and forget to record good practices.
-This repo enforces a systematic approach to launching an ``` entire infrastructure ``` that is ready to test and deploy applications for:
+This repo enforces a systematic approach to launching an ``` entire infrastructure for enterprise``` that is ready to test and deploy applications for:

  - [ ] Site Reliability
     - [ ] Bash / Zsh / sh scripts and applications